-The Drug Price Cap freezes the prices for Connecticut sales of covered products (off-patent branded drugs, generic drugs, and interchangeable biologic products) at a specific "reference price," defined as the Wholesale Acquisition Cost ("WAC") (i.e., the manufacturer's list price) as of January 1, 2025, adjusted by the Consumer Price Index ("CPI").
-Conn.
-Pub.
-Act 25-168, § 345(11).
-Regardless of how much WAC increases in the rest of the United States, the Drug Price Cap freezes the Connecticut price at the reference price, adjusted for inflation.
+This appeal presents a federal constitutional challenge to the Connecticut Drug Price Cap of Public Act No. 25-168 §§ 345-47 ("the Drug Price Cap" or "Cap") (A009-021), which became effective January 1, 2026.
+The Cap freezes the prices for Connecticut sales of covered products (off-patent branded drugs, generic drugs, and interchangeable biologic products) at a specific "reference price," defined as the Wholesale Acquisition Cost ("WAC") (i.e., the manufacturer's list price) as of January 1, 2025, adjusted by the Consumer Price Index ("CPI").
+Id. § 345(11) (A012).
+Regardless of how much WAC increases in the rest of the United States, the Cap freezes the Connecticut price at the reference price, adjusted for inflation.